 But if you’re talking about a caveat emptor stock, then you probably don’t know more than I do.

-Caveat emptor stocks are cautionary tales for traders.
+Caveat emptor stocks are warning messages for traders.
 Smart traders look at them as a bright neon warning that says, ‘Don’t believe in penny stocks.’

-The good news is that you can learn to better manage your risk.
+The good news is that you trade penny stocks without believing in them.
+The key is learning to better manage your risk.
 One smart way to start is to find a great community of traders to share information with.
 In my Trading Challenge, we have one of the best.

 If you want to dance with the sketchiest stocks out there, you need to come in clear-eyed and prepared.

 How do you do that?
 Study, study, study!